Likelihood principle: The original Birnbaum argument

 Birnbaum's original argument for the likelihood principle has also been disputed by other statisticians including Akaike, Evans and philosophers of science, including Deborah Mayo.
 Dawid points out fundamental differences between Mayo's and Birnbaum's definitions of the conditionality principle, arguing Birnbaum's argument cannot be so readily dismissed.
 A new proof of the likelihood principle has been provided by Gandenberger that addresses some of the counterarguments to the original proof.

 Experimental design arguments on the likelihood principle

 Unrealized events play a role in some common statistical methods.
 For example, the result of a significance test depends on the p-value, the probability of a result as extreme or more extreme than the observation, and that probability may depend on the design of the experiment.
 To the extent that the likelihood principle is accepted, such methods are therefore denied.

-Some classical significance tests are not based on the likelihood.
+Classical significance tests are not based on the likelihood principle.
 The following are a simple and more complicated example of those, using a commonly cited example called the optional stopping problem.